-The Fourth Energy and Climate Partnership of the Americas (ECPA) Ministerial Meeting will be held in Montego Bay, Jamaica, February 27 and 28, 2020.
+The Fourth Energy and Climate Partnership of the Americas (ECPA) Ministerial Meeting was held in Montego Bay, Jamaica, February 27 and 28, 2020.
 Jamaica’s hosting of the important event was announced at the III ECPA Ministerial held in Viña del Mar, Chile when Jamaica assumed chairmanship of ECPA in September 2017.
 Jamaica’s acceptance of the Chairmanship of ECPA is in line with its commitment to furthering the hemispheric and regional development agenda.
-The hosting of the Ministerial Meeting presents a valuable opportunity for Jamaica to highlight the progress made on the national level in its energy security and diversification efforts.
-It also presents an opportunity to demonstrate Jamaica’s leadership in promoting regional energy cooperation, strategic partnerships and open dialogue on energy related issues.
+The hosting of the Ministerial Meeting presented a valuable opportunity for Jamaica to highlight the progress made on the national level in its energy security and diversification efforts.
+It also presented an opportunity to demonstrate Jamaica’s leadership in promoting regional energy cooperation, strategic partnerships and open dialogue on energy related issues.
 Read more

-Considering that Latin America and the Caribbean countries are conscious of the significant opportunities for economic growth and resilience that de-carbonization can create through expanded renewable energy use, greater energy efficiency, and the transition toward electric mobility, the Ministerial allows for greater dialogue on experiences, policy options, and technologies to ignite sustainable solutions in the Americas.
+Considering that Latin America and the Caribbean countries are conscious of the significant opportunities for economic growth and resilience that de-carbonization can create through expanded renewable energy use, greater energy efficiency, and the transition toward electric mobility, the Ministerial allowed for greater dialogue on experiences, policy options, and technologies to ignite sustainable solutions in the Americas.

 With the ocean front location and breath-taking views, the Montego Bay Convention Centre offers one of the most beautiful settings in the world.
 This is one of the newest additions to the Meetings and Conventions market, with a combined total of 142,000 square feet of meeting, exhibition, ballroom, and plenary space.